Sexual Violence Resource Page

 Purpose & Mission

 The purpose of this website is to serve as hub of resources that provide awareness and education for students, the University community, and the guardians of our students.
 This site contains information on sexual violence, resources for victims/survivors of sexual violence, how to report incidents of sexual violence, safety tips, and University sexual violence policies and procedures.
-It is part of a joint effort by the Office of Student Affairs, Office of Social Equity (Title IX), Wellness Office, Millersville University Police Department, and Judicial Affairs.
+It is part of a joint effort by the Office of Student Affairs, Office of the President (Title IX), Center for Health Education and Promotion, Millersville University Police Department, and Judicial Affairs.

 Millersville University strongly condemns sexual offenses, will not tolerate sexual offenders, and supports those who have been victimized.
-Victims are encouraged to report to: University Police at 717-872-3433 (non-emergency); Judicial Affairs at 717-871-5841, as sexual violence is a violation of the University Code of Student Conduct; and contact the Office of Social Equity (Title IX Coordinator) at 717-872-3787.
+Victims are encouraged to report to: University Police at 717-872-3433 (non-emergency); Judicial Affairs at 717-871-5841, as sexual violence is a violation of the University Code of Student Conduct; and contact the Office of the President (Title IX Coordinator) at 717-872-3591.